-Pass-Through Certificates held on the Fed System are subject to the HUD regulations governing Freddie Mac's book-entry securities (24 C.F.R.
-Part 81, Subpart H) and any procedures that Freddie Mac and a Federal Reserve Bank may agree to.
+Pass-Through Certificates held on the Fed System are subject to the HUD regulations governing Freddie Mac's book-entry securities and any procedures that Freddie Mac and a Federal Reserve Bank may agree to.
 These regulations and procedures relate to the issuance and recordation of, and transfers of interests (including security interests) in, all of Freddie Mac's book-entry securities held on the Fed System, regardless of when the securities were issued.
 Fed Participants' individual accounts are governed by operating circulars and letters of the Federal Reserve Banks.

 DTC System.
 DTC is a New York-chartered limited purpose trust company that performs services for its participants ("DTC Participants"), mostly brokerage firms and other financial institutions.
-Pass-Through Certificates held on the DTC System will be represented by certificates registered in the name of the DTC or its nominee.
+Pass-Through Certificates held on the DTC System are registered in the name of the DTC or its nominee.
 Therefore, DTC or its nominee is the Holder of Pass-Through Certificates held on the DTC System.

 Certificated Classes.
 Certificated classes will be transferable only at the office of the Registrar.
 A Holder may have to pay a service charge to the Registrar for any registration of transfer of a certificated class, and will have to pay any transfer taxes or other governmental charges.
-Each Call